herofilo/MSWally/MSWally/README.txt

 HOW TO USE:
 ----------
-Please refer to the User Guide (when available).
+Please refer to the User Guide.

 KNOWN ISSUES: